lastcanal/node_erlastic/README.md

 ```

 Before sending request, the first message from the port will be
 used to define the initial state.
+However, if you pass an init function as the second argument to `server()`, then that function's return value will be the initial state instead.
+The init function will be called with two arguments: the initial message term from the port, and the instance of BertClass to configure encoding/decoding.

 Please see the beginning of this README to find a complete example.